indica-mcf/Indica/doc/design.rst

 ~~~~~

 Reading data is done using a standard interface,
-:py:class:`~src.readers.DataReader`.
+:py:class:`~indica.readers.DataReader`.
 A different subclass is
 defined for each data source/format.
 These return collections of
 :py:class:`xarray.DataArray` objects with all the necessary metadata.